ibm-cloud-docs/vpc/delete-vpc-api.md

 ```
 {: pre}

-The status of the VPC should change to `deleting` immediately, but it may take a few minutes for the VPC to be deleted, so that it no longer appears in the list queries.
+The status of the VPC changes to `deleting` immediately, but it might take a few minutes for the VPC to be deleted and it no longer appears in the list queries.